 Many people associate performing spiritual activities with religion.
 However, this is not always the case.
 Sometimes performing spiritual activities is considered a self-care practice to help a person improve their mental and emotional health.

-According to University of Minnesota’s Center for Spirituality and Healing, religion and spirituality are not the same things.
+According to the University of Minnesota’s Center for Spirituality and Healing, religion and spirituality are not the same things.
 “While spirituality may incorporate elements of religion, it is generally a broader concept.”

 In a non-religious concept, spirituality is putting emphasis on the well-being of the mind, body, and spirit.
 This usually includes holistic activities such as yoga or meditation.
 Spirituality, according to UMCSH, “is about seeking a meaningful connection with something bigger than yourself, which can result in positive emotions, such as peace, awe, contentment, gratitude, and acceptance.”